 As could be expected, costs of the MTR are hardly affected by these changes since truck tours are dominated by truck deliveries.
 The only effect of wider time windows is reduction in delays.
 For STR, the TnR route changes slightly.
 The distance becomes longer, while robot cost and delays decrease.
 This leads to a minor cost reduction as robot deliveries only account for 38% of total costs and truck deliveries are not affected.
-In practice, this means both approaches can fulfill tight time windows for robot deliveries at little additional cost.
+MTR OT continues to find opportunities for slight improvements by changing the delivery mode from robot to truck delivery for some customers.
+The number of these customers (around 6 customers) and the cost advantage created (1 to 2% compared to MTR) remain constant with changing time window length.
+This shows that the customers' location mainly defines whether customers are suitable for truck delivery or not.
+The results highlight that both MTR and STR can fulfill tight time windows for robot deliveries at little additional cost.
 The MTR approach outperforms the STR concept with separate planning of truck and robot deliveries across all scenarios.

 6.5.
-Impact of customer distribution
+Impact of handling times